drusho/data_analysis/Google_Playstore_vs_Apple_Store/README.md

 - AppleStore.csv

-The data is from a few years ago is from a Dataquest project that introduces how to use Juypter Notebooks along with how to edit data on csv files.
+The data is from a few years ago and taken from a Dataquest.io project that introduces how to use Juypter Notebooks along with how to edit data on csv files.

 Data from the spreadsheets included data from around the world.
-Some of the analysis done for the project included:
+Analysis task completed for the project included:

 <br>
 <br>